oscarcederberg/adventcollab2022-melee/README.md

 ## Making your Own
-Copy this template and rename every namespace `templatemg` to whatever unique namespace you've given your game(Hint: Use Ctrl+Shift+F).
+Copy this template and rename every namespace `melee` to whatever unique namespace you've given your game(Hint: Use Ctrl+Shift+F).
 This will prevent naming conflicts with the main Advent game, as well as other minigames.